AbdixDev/My-Cute-Robot-Docs/steps/deletemessage.md

+---
-# Delete (from Message Step Category)
+description: (from Message Step Category)
+---
-This step does: Delete a message
+Delete a message

 ## Inputs
 This steps, needs some inputs to work properly when you attempt to add this step in the sketch